Major Release: You can now generate VPATs® Using AI.

 Shopify Accessibility Checklist

-Second note: the Web Content Accessibility Guidelines can be quite technical and layered so this list by no means is meant to cover all of the details and exceptions.
+Note: the Web Content Accessibility Guidelines are quite technical and layered so this list by no means covers everything.

 Use of Semantic HTML